 - Video quality.
 For a good quality 16:9 video 1920×1080 (1080p) is perfectly acceptable, but if you want 4k resolution the dimensions are 3840×2160 (2160p).
 I wouldn’t go lower than 720p for any professional video because the quality starts to suffer on larger screens.

 This part is harder to explain because when I sit down to create a storyboard, I’m thinking about multiple aspects of the video at once.
 While trying out ideas, I’m always considering…

-- Focus points.
+- What are the focus points?
 Every script, talk or video has key points in its message or narrative that we really want to hit home with the audience.
 The job of my visuals is to underline those.
 After identifying them, I can think about the most effective ways to highlight those points

-- Are there any weak points in the script?
-Sometimes a script contains some fairly dry and lengthy information, or something we can depict more efficiently with the visuals (saying ‘John is very sad’ takes five times as long as just showing you John’s sad face).
+- Are there any weak areas in the script?
+Sometimes a script contains some fairly dry and lengthy information, or something we can depict more efficiently with visuals (saying ‘John is very sad’ takes five times as long as just showing you John’s sad face).

 I’ll propose a script edit if I can, but other times there’s no getting around it.
 At those times, we could throw in some fancy animation to jazz things up, but that would actually be distracting and unhelpful rather than communicating.
 So these are areas I’m probably going to add ‘filler’ – something fairly generic that’s just enough to keep the audience focussed through this slower section, and get us to the next point.

 - Mood & Tone.
 A video may have several changes of tone as it moves through its points, and the kinds of movement, colour, and what we show needs to support those tonal changes.
 An uplifting tone can be created by visuals that flow well together and lots of on-screen movement, whereas a scene involving a warning or PSA might benefit from a sense of drama, created by dark colours and dramatic motion